gdassori/BitcoinAVM/README.md

 Donations goal (on trackable address, pay attention)

-- We need ~300 eur for an Innovative Technology NV11 Notes Reader and Banknotes emitter.
+- We need ~400 eur for an Innovative Technology NV11 Notes Reader and Banknotes emitter (+beer).
 If this goal will be achieved, we'll buy it and write a full working, greenaddress based, Two-Ways API for the AVM.
 Once the funds will be raised, it'll take about 2 weeks to push here the working code.

-- We need about ~300 eur for a BeagleBoneBlack + mobile POS (for a cashless ATM).
+- We need ~350 eur for a BeagleBoneBlack (to run android) + mobile POS (and obv +beer) for a cashless AVM.
 This will be the second achievement, pay attention.
 Don't send funds for this until the first goal is achieved.
-Like the first, this second round of funds, if raised, will put us on r&d of the cashless version of the AVM.
-Against this, since no tests are made and we have no idea of how those mobile POS works, we can't give you a deadline.
+Like the first, this second round of funds, if raised, will put us on r&d of the cashless version of the AVM but against this, since no tests are made and we have no idea of how those mobile POS works, we can't give you a deadline.
+(BTW they have APIs and I don't think it will be a very-very-very hard job).

 Instructions: